ManiOmranifar/ManiOmranifar/README.md

 > *"Creating artificial intelligence that learns autonomously, thinks independently, and interacts naturally."*

-I'm at the forefront of AI research and development, pushing the boundaries of what's possible in machine learning and natural language understanding.
-My work focuses on building systems that can learn, adapt, and communicate with minimal human intervention.

 ### Core Research Areas:

 - **Autonomous Learning Frameworks** — Developing AI that evolves through environmental interaction without explicit programming